~/strait-watch LIVE --:--:-- apps ← about me

 The world's busiest shipping lane by vessel count — 400+ transits per day between the North Sea and the English Channel.
 Tightly traffic-separated by the UK and French coastguards.

 Roughly 80% of global seaborne trade passes through at least one of these chokepoints.
-Watching all seven at once is the single best real-time indicator of whether the world's supply chain is under stress.
+Watching all ten at once — including the Cape reroute — is the single best real-time indicator of whether the world's supply chain is under stress.

 FAQ — Strait Watch